Venafi/vault-pki-backend-venafi/README.md

    ```

 9. Lastly, configure a [role](https://www.vaultproject.io/api-docs/secret/pki#create-update-role)
-   that maps a name in Vault to a CyberArk secret for enrollment.
+   that maps a name in Vault to a Venafi secret for enrollment.
 To see other available
    options for the role after it is created, use `vault path-help venafi-pki/roles/:name`.

    **CyberArk Certificate Manager, Self-Hosted**: